MURobotics/SpotBasePackage/README.md

 Base library for controlling Boston Dynamics Spot robots programmatically

 ## Running Server and Client for Containerized Applications
+## TODO: Need to update section
 Ensure that in spot-follow/server/main.py, the proper Host and Port settings are configured

-For the server, run "docker build -t server ." in the spot-follow/server directory
+For the server, run "docker build -t server -f ./server/Dockerfile ." in the spot-follow directory

 For the client, run "docker build -t client ." in the spot-follow/client directory

 To set up the network, run "docker network create spot-net"

-Run "docker run --rm -it --env-file ./../../secrets/spot_account.env --name server --net spot-net server" in the /spot-follow/server directory to start the server
+Run "docker run --rm -it --env-file ./../secrets/spot_account.env --name server --net spot-net server" in the /spot-follow directory to start the server

 Run "docker run --rm -it --env-file ./../../secrets/spot_account.env --name client --net spot-net client" in the /spot-follow/client directory to start the client